Brick by brick, we're rebuilding more young lives.

 Teens Unite is building a dedicated retreat for teenagers and young adults living with, and beyond cancer.
 It will be the first facility of its kind in England.

-Known as 'The Home of Teens Unite', it will unite young people with experience of cancer through an increased offering of the short residential breaks, specialist programmes, and tailored activities we currently deliver.
+Currently referred to as 'The Home of Teens Unite', it will unite young people with experience of cancer through an increased offering of the short residential stays, specialist programmes, and tailored activities we currently deliver.

-Together, they will learn new skills, benefit from life-shaping experiences, and challenge themselves in a safe and supportive space where they feel confident in taking the next steps to rebuilding their lives surrounded by others who understand the struggles they're facing.
+Together, teenagers and young adults will learn new skills, benefit from life-shaping experiences, and challenge themselves in a safe and supportive space where they feel confident in taking the next steps to rebuilding their lives surrounded by others who understand the struggles they're facing.

 We’re committed to preventing cancer from claiming this key developmental stage of their lives and impacting their future.
 'The Home of Teens Unite' will ensure more young people have opportunities to thrive, and live life to the full.